express delivery

 How Does It Work?

 Diclofenac, Paracetamol, and Serratiopeptidase are the active ingredients in Enzoflam.
-Diclofenac and paracetamol work by interfering with the neurotransmitters in our brain that cause pain and fever.
+Diclofenac blocks the production of prostaglandins that cause pain and inflammation, while paracetamol acts on receptors in the brain to relieve pain.
+Its inclusion in Enzoflam is due to its unique central action (by interfering with neurotransmitters) rather than simple peripheral COX inhibition.
 Serratiopeptidase, on the other hand, degrades abnormal proteins at the site of inflammation and promotes healing.

 Interactions